-- (b) Employees in their first calendar year of employment will receive vacation with pay for that year at the rate of 1 1/4 days for each month's service to a maximum of fifteen (15) days.
-Employees with twenty-five (25) years of service shall also receive one (1) additional day during their twenty-fifth (25th) anniversary year. - (c) Employees may receive their vacation pay in advance provided the request is made to the Administrative Supervisor at least two (2) weeks before the payment is required. - (d) In arranging the vacation schedule, the Employer shall determine the number of employees needed at all times in order that there be no interference in the operation of the department. - (e) When a paid holiday occurs during an employee's vacation period, the employee shall be entitled to an extra day off at a time to be mutually agreed between the employee and the Employer. - (f) Entitlement to the full vacation payment is conditional on employment continuing to the end of the year.
-If employment is ended before the end of the year, vacation payment will be adjusted accordingly with the value of any unearned vacation already taken being deducted. - (g) Employees who terminate for any reason shall be entitled to a paid vacation or pay in lieu on a pro-rated basis for the vacation year in which the termination occurs.
-In the case of death, such vacation credit shall be paid to the employee's estate. - (h) Employees shall have the option of carrying over a maximum of two (2) weeks of vacation from one calendar year to the next.
-Those weeks must be used in the first three (3) months of the new year or be forfeited.
-Where mutually agreed, the vacation may be carried over until the end of April. - (i) With the exception of pregnancy and parental leave, an employee who, during the applicable vacation year, has an unpaid leave of absence in excess of one (1) month shall have the vacation period and pay adjusted on a pro-rata basis. - (j) An employee who is absent from work due to illness or injury for a minimum of five (5) days prior to the commencement of the employee's scheduled vacation, shall be allowed to reschedule all such vacation provided the employee's illness or injury is supported by a medical certificate and the employee's request to reschedule such vacation is given prior to the start of the vacation.
-Such vacation time shall be rescheduled by mutual agreement between the employee and the Employer. - (k) In the first circulation of the vacation schedule, full-time employees shall be entitled to two (2) consecutive weeks during the summer vacation period. - (1) Vacations in each vacation group shall be arranged by the Employer according to seniority.
-However, no employee shall be allowed to schedule more than two (2) weeks vacation in prime vacation time until all other employees in the vacation group have had a chance to schedule their vacations.
+Employees in their first calendar year of employment will receive vacation with pay for that year at the rate of 1 1/4 days for each month's service to a maximum of fifteen (15) days.
+Employees with twenty-five (25) years of service shall also receive one (1) additional day during their twenty-fifth (25th) anniversary year.

+- b) Employees may receive their vacation pay in advance provided the request is made to the department secretary at least two weeks before the payment is required. - c) In arranging the vacation schedule, the Employer shall determine the number of employees needed at all times in order that there be no interference in the operation of the department. - d) When a paid holiday occurs during an employee's vacation period, the employee shall be entitled to an extra day off at a time to be mutually agreed between the employee and the Employer.

+- e) Entitlement to the full vacation payment is conditional on employment continuing to the end of the year.
+If employment is ended before the end of the year, vacation payment will be adjusted accordingly with the value of any unearned vacation already taken being deducted. - f) Employees who terminate for any reason shall be entitled to a paid vacation or pay in lieu on a pro-rated basis for the vacation year in which the termination occurs.
+In the case of death, such vacation credit shall be paid to the employee's estate. - g) Employees shall have the option of carrying over a maximum of two (2) weeks of vacation from one calendar year to the next.
+Those weeks must be used in the first three months of the new year or be forfeited.
+Where mutually agreed, the vacation may be carried over until the end of April. - h) With the exception of pregnancy and parental leave, an employee who, during the applicable vacation year, has an unpaid leave of absence in excess of one (1) month shall have the vacation period and pay adjusted on a pro-rata basis. - i) An employee who is absent from work due to illness or injury for a minimum of five (5) days prior to the commencement of the employee's scheduled vacation, shall be allowed to reschedule all such vacation provided the employee's illness or injury is supported by a medical certificate and the employee's request to reschedule such vacation is given prior to the start of the vacation.
+Such vacation time shall be rescheduled by mutual agreement between the employee and the Employer. - j) Vacations in each vacation group shall be arranged by the Employer according to seniority.

+However, no employee shall be allowed to schedule more than two weeks vacation in prime vacation time until all other employees in the vacation group have had a chance to schedule their vacations.
 Prime vacation time shall be defined as the period between the second Sunday in June to the second Sunday in September, the weeks of the March school break and the two (2) week Christmas school vacation period.
-Employees shall provide the Employer with preferred vacation dates by February 15 for that year.
-Employees who fail to select vacation dates by February 15 may lose the privilege of selection to which their seniority entitles them.
-Vacation schedules shall be arranged and posted by March 15. - (m) If an employee's scheduled vacation falls within a period during which the employee is primarily assigned to work outside of day shift hours, the employee shall be paid his/her normal shift differential while on vacation. - (n) If an employee's scheduled vacation falls within a period during which the employee is temporarily assigned to a higher classification for four (4) weeks or more, the employee shall be paid his/her vacation pay during that period at the higher classification rate.
+In the first circulation of the vacation schedule, full-time employees shall be entitled to two consecutive weeks during the summer vacation period.